jgioegana/jarvis-alarm-effect/README.md

 # jarvis-alarm-effect
 Give your image a nice, smooth, reveal effect.
-This effect is inspired by the J.A.R.V.I.S. alarm clock sequence found on the first Iron Man movie!
+This effect is inspired by the J.A.R.V.I.S. alarm clock sequence shown on the first Iron Man movie!

 DISCLAIMER: I did not include a clock/alarm for this effect.
 This project is only the visual effect.
 I named it "Jarvis Alarm" for it is how people recognize the scene from Iron Man 1, but you can certainly add one if you want to.
 Enjoy!